 The talents behind the French band Phoenix first formed a group when they were in grade school, but they didn’t choose the name Phoenix until 1996, and it took another four years for them to release their seductively varied debut, United.
 The record established the Versailles quartet as having a mercurial sound defined by its melding of rock and dance, and by the smooth vocals of singer Thomas Mars.
 Phoenix has recorded a spare three albums since, often taking time to seek out unique recording circumstances.
 The band went to Berlin for 2007’s grittier It’s Never Been Like That, and for its latest, Wolfgang Amadeus Phoenix, it tried several locations—including a houseboat on the River Seine—before settling into the studio of an old friend, Philippe Zdar of house duo Cassius.
 Wolfgang, released in the U.S. by indie label Glassnote, finds Phoenix without the backing of Astralwerks/EMI for the first time.
-The A.V.
-Club recently talked to Mars about Phoenix’s status as France’s only “un-French” band, and how making records can really affect someone’s joie de vivre.
+Decider recently talked to Mars about Phoenix’s status as France’s only “un-French” band, and how making records can really affect someone’s joie de vivre.
 The band plays the Varsity Theater tomorrow, June 23.

 TM: Definitely.
 I think it’s because we had the same naïve approach.
 Also, Philippe was involved on the first record, and even more so for this one.
 He helped us build something more like a Frankenstein’s monster, something that was a little scary at first.
 It didn’t sound like us at the beginning, but the more we were familiar with it, the more we liked it.